NOVEL EXCERPT from Plant a Seed

 The rattling carts of women lining up at the public water taps pulled Ayan from sleep.
-She sat up, feeling the dampness between her legs, the sweat beading under her breasts and in the tight curls of her hair.
+She sat up, feeling the dampness between her legs, and the sweat beading under her breasts and in the tight curls of her hair.
 Down the hall, The Right Hand blared: Colony One, it is 7am water collection time.
 Please report to your tap promptly to be served.
-Thank you, and may you be a good citizen.
+Thank you for being a good citizen.

-Ayan sighed, wishing she could haul The Right Hand outside in the ever-burning white sun.
-But she knew as soon as she touched it, the Black Mambas would roar up on their motorcycles and kick in her door with steel boots.
+Ayan wished she could pull the bone white palm off her wall and haul The Right Hand outside in the ever burning red sun.
+She would even settle for being able to adjust the volume.
+But communication through The Right Hand only went one way; it talked at top volume, listened at top volume, and sent a silent alarm if it was broken that would bring Black Mambas on motorcycles roaring up to her door.
+Ayan sighed.
 Her lower back was aching and her flow was heavy.
 All she wanted was to sit at her window with a cup of tea and bleed into her flannel cloths.
 She would have the children fetch water today.

 Leave the child.
 She must have some freedom.

 But it's mating season, Ayan thought, And she's there by the window.
 The Mambas smell women.